 - Heart palpitations

-Severe cases of mitral stenosis can put patients at a higher risk of blood clots, stroke and heart failure.
+Severe cases of mitral valve stenosis can put patients at a higher risk of blood clots, stroke and heart failure.
 In women with severe cases of mitral stenosis and who become pregnant, heart failure can develop more quickly.

-The most common ways to diagnose mitral stenosis is with a physical examination and an echocardiogram.
+The most common ways to diagnose mitral valve stenosis is with a physical examination and an echocardiogram.
 Treatment will depend on the severity of the condition.